 Classroom teachers have no formal responsibility for students observing in their classroom other than to welcome them and provide instruction on where they can observe without disrupting.
 Our students may leave at an appropriate break time—usually lunchtime or the end of the school day.

-If any changes or questions come up, please do not hesitate to be in touch with Laura Sweet, placement coordinator, any time.
+If any changes or questions come up, please do not hesitate to contact Laura Sweet, Field Placement and Outreach Coordinator.

 The Role of the Student in the Field Placement